igniuss/DiscordHackerWeek/Readme.md

 Join our [Discord](https://discord.gg/VMBn2yV) if you want to learn about the development!

 Want to add this bot to the server?
 You can [Totally do that!](https://discordapp.com/oauth2/authorize?client_id=591408341608038400&scope=bot&permissions=355392)

+# Discord Hacker Week Bot

+This is the submition of
+Igniuss#6852 and Jeff#4243

+for the Discord Hacker Week of June 2019